Animals That Start With I

 The ibisbill is one of the few birds beginning with i.
 A shorebird, the ibisbill lives mainly on the riverbanks of certain countries in Asia.
 They have a distinctive curved red bill which they use to poke under rocks and feed on small fish and insects.
 They are solitary and territorial, but tend to be monogamous with their mating partner and share egg incubation.

 Some of the other birds which begin with i include the Iceland gull, the inland dotterel, the indigo bunting, the ivory-billed woodpecker, Indian vulture and the Inca tern.
 Feel free to add any of more we left out in the comments below.

 3. Iguana (Iguana iguana)

 The iguana (Iguana iguana), specifically the green iguana, belongs to a family of reptiles native to central America, South America and the Caribbean.
-They are an animal beginning with i in English, but also in Spanish, Portuguese, French and other languages.
+They are an animal that start with an i in English, but also in Spanish, Portuguese, French and other languages.
 They are characterized by their prominent dewlap (the piece of skin under their chin), long tail, spines which run down their back and scaly skin.
-They can vary in size, but can weigh up to 17 kilos.
+They can vary in size, but can weigh up to 20 lb.
 They inhabit wet areas with abundant vegetation such as jungles and rivers.